author

 by B. E. (Bernhard Eduard) Fernow

-Fernow is widely remembered as one of the key founders of professional forestry in the United States.
-He led the New York State College of Forestry at Cornell, often described as the first professional forestry school in North America, and later became the first dean of the Faculty of Forestry at the University of Toronto.
+Fernow is often remembered as one of the key figures in establishing professional forestry in North America.
+He argued for careful, science-based forest management at a time when forests were often treated mainly as resources to be used up.
+His influence extended beyond federal policy into education: he led the New York State College of Forestry at Cornell and later became dean of the Faculty of Forestry at the University of Toronto.